NCA HOUSTON CELIAC SUPPORT GROUP

 You may or may not be surprised to learn that Celiac Disease is more common than most people or doctors think.
 In at-risk groups, the prevalence of CD is 1:22 in first-degree relatives; 1:39 in second-degree relatives; and 1:56 in symptomatic patients.
 The overall prevalence of CD in not-at-risk groups is 1:133 is now about 1%.
 You are not alone!

 You will discover that you really can go out to eat in most restaurants and even travel.
 One of the chapters in our New Member Packet covers eating out with local restaurant investigations.
+Also, we have developed a long compilation of restaurant investigations (over 100 pages); we will e-mail this compilation to new and renewing members.
+We enjoy each other's company when we have special dining-out events.

 We have a number of physicians and dietitians on our Board.
 Please see homepage for listing.
 These professionals can answer questions for us about Celiac Disease, Dermatitis Herpetiformis (skin manifestation of CD, and the gluten-free diet.
-If you need a referral, please contact the Chairman.
+If you need a referral, please contact the President.

 If you have access to the Internet, there is a national celiac discussion (free) list available with capability of answering questions between the subscribers.
-Send a message to firstname.lastname@example.org containing this line: SUBSCRIBE CELIAC (YourFirstName YourLastName).
+Send a message to email@example.com containing this line: SUBSCRIBE CELIAC (YourFirstName YourLastName).
 As a preview go to http://listserv.icors.org/archives/celiac.html to see the peripheral files available in the Archives.
-I suggest you subscribe in “Digest” form.
-Send a message to the server at email@example.com and type the message “SET CELIAC DIGEST.”
+I suggest you subscribe in 'Digest' form.
+Send a message to the server at firstname.lastname@example.org and type the message 'SET CELIAC DIGEST.'
 To send a message to the group, just use Celiac@listserv.icors.org as the e-mail address.
 The best part of the list is the body of peripheral data files that will be explained when you subscribe.
 To search the archives, go to: http://listserv.icors.org/SCRIPTS/WA-ICORS.EXE?A0=CELIAC

 If you have access to the Internet, there is a celiac discussion (free) list available with capability of answering questions between the subscribers.
 The best part of the list is the body of peripheral data files that will be explained when you subscribe.
-Send a message toLISTSERV@MAELSTROM.STJOHNS.EDU, containing this line: SUBSCRIBE CELIAC (YourFirstName YourLastName).
+Send a message to LISTSERV@MAELSTROM.STJOHNS.EDU, containing this line: SUBSCRIBE CELIAC (YourFirstName YourLastName).
 As a preview go to http://www.enabling.org/ia/celiac/index.html to see the peripheral files available.

 The goals of our support group are to inform newly-diagnosed celiacs and DH'ers about the gluten-free diet, educate the medical and dietetic community about our needs, and research and pool information to help members cope with the gluten-free diet at home, at friends' or in restaurants.
 We want to help you learn more easily how to read labels, shop, cook, go out to eat and travel as safely as possible.
 Since gluten is hidden in so many food products, our best defense is education about the food products themselves and to thereby expand our food choices and enable us to plan with more variety in our balanced, healthful diet.

-Janet Y. Rinehart, Former President, CSA/USA, Inc. & CSA TX State Coordinator
+Janet Y. Rinehart, Former President, CSA/USA, Inc.

 Return to Home Page